Portfolio Magazine

 Nana_RoseannHassey

-Place, age or stage — students from a diversity of backgrounds become problem solvers at Lindner.
+Place, age or stage — students from a range of backgrounds become problem solvers at Lindner.
 Four students reflect that reality by experiencing Lindner from divergent perspectives: by commuting to class five days a week; by transferring from another college or university; by attending class while fulfilling military service; and by choosing to make Lindner their new home after being raised outside of the United States.

 UC-AMA-Conference-Attendees